Roland-Cook/GarageGuardian/README.md

 ![alternate text](images/sales/SalesPerson.png)
 ![alternate text](images/sales/SalesPeople.png)

-<h3> Users can add customers and see all customers that were added and any information saved about the customer.  </h3>
+<h3> Customers can be added under the add a customer page and users can see all customers that were added and the information saved about the customer.  </h3>

 ![alternate text](images/sales/Customer.png)
 ![alternate text](images/sales/Customers.png)